Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita cokeri

 by Michael Kuo

-I doubt I have found a more beautiful mushroom than this one.
+I doubt I have collected a more beautiful mushroom than this one.
 Amanita cokeri takes my breath away every time I find it--which, unfortunately, is not often.

 Amanita cokeri is actually pretty distinctive among the "Lepidellas" and other white amanitas.
 As is usually the case with Amanita species, a close look at the stem base is the starting point.
 Amanita cokeri has a fairly thick basal bulb that extends a shallow "root" into the ground (if the root is very long, however, you have found something else).
-At the top of the bulb and on the lower portion of the stem, there are more or less concentric bands of large, peeled-back scales (true scales, rather than zones of felty or shaggy material as in Amanita muscaria, which has white forms--see the illustrations on the Amanita muscaria var. formosa page for examples of felty/shaggy zones).
+At the top of the bulb and on the lower portion of the stem, there are more or less concentric bands of large, peeled-back scales.

-Aside from the stem base, distinctive features of Amanita cokeri include the cap scales, which are large and pointy and become brownish; the amyloid spores; the very thick ring, which is often double-edged, lined on the top, and shaggy below (note that the right-hand specimen in the fourth illustration is obviously going to produce a double ring, since one ring is already hanging on the stem while the partial veil still covers the gills); and the rather large size of the spores (measurements below).
+Aside from the stem base, distinctive features of Amanita cokeri include the cap scales, which are large and pointy and become brownish; the ellipsoid, amyloid spores; and the very thick ring, which is often double-edged, lined on the top, and shaggy below (note that the right-hand specimen in the fourth illustration is obviously going to produce a double ring, since one ring is already hanging on the stem while the partial veil still covers the gills).

 Description:

-Ecology: Mycorrhizal with hardwoods or conifers; summer and fall; distribution centered in the southeastern United States, but also known from Idaho and Illinois.
+Ecology: Mycorrhizal with hardwoods or conifers; growing alone, scattered, or gregariously; summer and fall; distribution centered in the southeastern United States, but ranging throughout much of eastern North America.

-Cap: 7-15 cm; oval or convex, expanding to convex or planoconvex; dry or sticky when wet; white; covered with fairly large, pointed, white to brownish warts; the margin not lined.
+Cap: 6-20 cm; oval or convex, expanding to convex or planoconvex; dry or sticky when wet; white; bald; covered with fairly large, pointed, white to brownish or reddish brown warts; the margin not lined.

-Gills: Free from the stem or slightly attached to it; close or crowded; white to cream; with frequent short-gills (see third illustation).
+Gills: Free from the stem or slightly attached to it; nearly distant; white or creamy; with frequent short-gills.

-Stem: 10-20 cm long; 1-2 cm thick; tapering slightly to apex; white; smooth above or somewhat shaggy; with a fairly large basal bulb that is shallowly "rooted"; with more or less concentric zones of distinctive, down-turned scales on the upper bulb and lower stem (see second and fourth illustrations); with a thick, persisting ring that is often double or double-edged (or often lined on the upper side and tissuelike to shaggy beneath).
+Stem: 10-15 cm long; 1-2 cm thick; tapering slightly to apex; white; bald above or somewhat shaggy; with a fairly large basal bulb that is shallowly "rooted"; with more or less concentric zones of distinctive, down-turned scales on the upper bulb and lower stem; with a thick, persisting, skirtlike ring that is often double or double-edged (or often lined on the upper side and shaggy beneath); sometimes bruising and staining reddish or rusty, especially on the bulb.

 Flesh: White; not staining on exposure.